-For patients with newly diagnosed PCa, staging with computed tomogragphy (CT) scans of the chest, abdomen, and pelvis, and bone scan (99mTc-MDP) should be performed for men with any high-risk features: PSA >20 ng/mL, Gleason score >7, clinical stage T3 or greater (Level of evidence 3, Strong recommendation).
+For newly diagnosed PCa, staging with a computed tomography (CT) scan of the chest, abdomen, and pelvis and bone scan (technetium-99mmethylene diphosphonate [99mTc-MDP]) should be performed for men with any high-risk features: PSA >20 ng/mL, Gleason score >7, clinical stage T3 or greater (Level of evidence 3, Strong recommendation).

-Conventional imaging to stage PCa includes bone scintigraphy using technetium-99mmethylene diphosphonate (99mTc-MDP) to assess for bone metastases and abdominopelvic CT imaging to assess for lymphadenopathy and visceral metastases.
+Conventional imaging to stage PCa includes bone scintigraphy using 99mTc-MDP to assess for bone metastases and abdominopelvic CT imaging to assess for lymphadenopathy and visceral metastases.
 In patients with high-risk disease, CT imaging of the chest may also be considered, as lung metastases are the most common site of visceral metastases.6

-Novel diagnostic imaging to stage PCa, particularly prostate-specific membrane antigen (PSMA)-targeted positron emission tomography (PET)/CT, improves the sensitivity and specificity of conventional imaging; however, these tests are not universally available Canada, and they are still considered investigational by Health Canada.
-Most importantly, all the phase 3 trials in mCNPC/mCSPC used conventional imaging for staging and risk determination, and conclusions were based on these.
+Novel diagnostic imaging to stage PCa, particularly prostate-specific membrane antigen (PSMA)-targeted positron emission tomography (PET)/CT, improves the sensitivity and specificity of conventional imaging; however, these tests are not universally available in Canada and they are still considered investigational by Health Canada.
+Most importantly, all of the phase 3 trials in mCNPC/mCSPC used conventional imaging for staging and risk determination, and conclusions were based on these.